Purachatra Jayakara: Transportation and Communications

 He was the first to bring the communication system into the country.
 He set up a small radio for trial broadcasting and first broadcast in 1930.
 He established the first radio broadcasting station called Phayathai radio station.
 He was the first person of Siam to establishing the communication broadcasting system in the country.
 Then he became the Ministry of Commerce and Transport.
 He considered about establishing the television broadcasting transmission, which would have made Siam the first country in Asia to experiment with television, and had contacted an American company to provide and install equipment; however, because of the Siamese Revolution of 1932, the project was cancelled.
 Furthermore, he created the telegraph offices around the country, for mailing services, parcel, and postal services.
 He created the communication services from Thailand to many foreign countries.

 In the transportation systems, he interested about the flight operation systems.
 He demonstrated flying, later acknowledged as the first Thai people embarking.
 He then established the flight operation systems business aviation, including the international aviation, for commercial aviation international services.

 On 1 April 1926, he became the Minister of Commerce and Transport, which were both included into the one ministry.
 After the Siamese Revolution, he usually did the royal duties and royal ceremonies represented his half-brother, King Prajadhipok (Rama VII), before his abdication.

 Marriage and issue

 Prince Purachatra Jayakara, the Prince of Kamphaengphet had 7 consorts, and 12 children; 4 sons and 8 daughters.

-He firstly married on 16 November 1904 with his cousin, Princess Prabhavasidhi Narumala, daughter of the Prince Chakrabadibongse, King Chulalongkorn's younger brother.
+He firstly married on 16 November 1904 with his cousin, Princess Prabhavasit Narumon, daughter of the Chaturonrasmi, the Prince Chakrabadibongse, King Chulalongkorn's younger brother.
 The couple had 4 children; 1 son and 3 daughters;